 The CTA was passed into law on January 1, 2021, after 13 years in the making.
 The CTA creates beneficial ownership disclosure requirements aimed to prevent criminals from using anonymously owned companies for illicit activities such as money laundering, tax evasion and terrorism financing.
 The CTA requires all “reporting companies” to disclose to the Financial Crimes Enforcement Network (FinCEN), personal identifying information (PII) for each of the “reporting company’s” “beneficial owners” and “company applicants.”
 FinCEN is storing the information in a secure, confidential database, not available to the public and only accessible to certain authorized parties.

 On September 29, 2022, FinCEN issued Final Rules on beneficial ownership information reporting (the Final BOI Reporting Rules).
 The Final BOI Reporting Rules are the first of 3 sets of regulations that FinCEN is responsible for creating related to the CTA.
-On December 22, 2023, FinCEN issued Final Rules on protocols for access to and disclosure of the beneficial ownership information to authorized parties (the Final Access Rules).
+On December 22, 2023, FinCEN issued its second set of regulations, its Final Rules on protocols for access to and disclosure of the beneficial ownership information to authorized parties (the Final Access Rules).
 FinCEN has 1 year from the CTA’s January 1, 2024 effective date to issue its third set of rule-making, which will address amendments to the Customer Due Diligence section of the Bank Secrecy Act.

 When Did it Take Effect?